fabiospampinato/voby-simple-router/readme.md

 #### `Router`

-The `Router` is the most important component, every other component and hook much be called inside a `Router` component to work.
+The `Router` is the most important component, every other component and hook must be called inside a `Router` component to work.

 ```tsx
 import Layout from './pages/_layout';